America's Best History Spotlight

 Battle of Trevilian Station

-We were reminded while visiting the new National Historical Park at Cedar Creek and Belle Grove by a reenactor, that not all battlefields get equal treatment, even if their contribution to the Civil War effort was high.
+We were reminded while visiting the National Historical Park at Cedar Creek and Belle Grove by a reenactor, that not all battlefields get equal treatment, even if their contribution to the Civil War effort was high.
 And that is just where the Battle of Trevilian Station, also known as the Battle of the Trevilians, sits.
 It's the largest all cavalry effort of the war, occuring during the Overland Campaign on June 11-12, 1864.
 Photo above: General Sheridan (left), commander at the Trevilians, and his staff, including left to right; Colonel James Forsyth, Chief of Staff Merritt, Brigadier General Thomas C. Devin, Major General George Armstrong Custer, 1865.
 Courtesy Library of Congress.

 Info, What's There Now, History Nearby